sfigg/commercialization-public/manufacture/desktop/windows-10-s-planning.md

 # Planning a Windows 10 S image

-Building a Windows 10 S image is like building an image for any other desktop edition of Windows, with some key differences you must consider when planning your deployment.
-Windows 10 S allows adding drivers, applications, and other customizations, but you'll have to consider the following when you decide what to include in an image.
+Building a Windows 10 S image is like building an image for any other desktop edition of Windows, with some key differences to consider when planning your deployment.
+You can add apps, drivers, and customizations to Windows 10 S, but you'll have to make sure they are compatible Windows 10 S.

 ## Executables

 When planning a deployment, make sure you understand what runs, and what is blocked in Windows 10 S. Choose and test customizations that work with Windows 10 S and won't interrupt your deployment.
-If you need to run unsigned code, you can [enable the manufacturing mode registry key](windows-10-s-manufacturing-mode.md) which allows you to run unsigned code in audit mode, but once the PC ships the unsigned code will be blocked.
+If you need to run unsigned code, you can [enable the manufacturing mode registry key](windows-10-s-manufacturing-mode.md) which allows you to run unsigned code, but once the PC ships the unsigned code will be blocked.

 ### What runs on Windows 10 S?